arakshay60/Nifty50-Data-Analysis/README.md

 6. **Data Archival:**
    - A **Cloud Function** moves **daily incremental data** from the **raw folder** to the **archive folder** in **Google Cloud Storage**.

+7. **Orchestration:**
+   - All these processes are orchestrated using Google workflows

 ## **Tools**